ina-amagami/Unity2Cocos/README.md

 ![](./Documents/unity2cocos.png)

-Export 3D scene and assets in Unity as Cocos Creator.
+Export 3D scene and assets in Unity to Cocos Creator.

 ## Feature

 - From Unity's left-hand scene to Cocos' right-hand scene.

 - Image, FBX meshes copy and auto-generate meta files.

 - Support URP material to Cocos material convert. ( If you are using Built-In pipeline, you can convert to URP with the Unity's support. )

 - Map Unity's Built-In assets to Cocos' Built-In assets. (ex.
 Unity's Cube mesh -> Cocos' Box mesh)

 - Map MonoBehaviour script to Cocos' TypeScript.
 (Property migration not supported.)

 - Format directory paths to be web-like.

 ## Under development

 - Support more material property convert.

 - Support more 3D feature.
 (Reflection Probe / Collider / Rigidbody etc)

 ## ⚠️ Caution ⚠️
 This is an experimental project.
 Complete conversion is not possible.
 Make a backup of your project if you use it.

 The following will not be supported.
+We need your help!

+- Prefab support.
+(Very complicated...)

 - ParticleSystem / 2D Feature / uGUI convert.

-- Prefab / Audio / Animation export.
+- Audio / Animation export.

 ## Install